docker/docs/engine/userguide/storagedriver/device-mapper-driver.md

 - **`allocate-on demand` performance impact**:

-  The `devicemapper` storage driver uses an `allocte-on-demand` operation to allocate new blocks from the thin pool into to a container's writable layer.
+  The `devicemapper` storage driver uses an `allocate-on-demand` operation to allocate new blocks from the thin pool into to a container's writable layer.
   Each block is 64KB, so this is the minimum amount of space that will be used for a write.